 My user flow shows the decisions users make at each step, based on their motivations.
 From the homepage, they navigate through folders and actions, with each choice reflecting their engagement and intent.

 I created a style tile to guide my prototype design, including key elements like typography, colors, interface components, and imagery.
-It supports a calming, professional look for the note-taking camera app, ensuring consistency and a smooth user experience across all pages.
+It supports a professional look for the note-taking camera app, ensuring consistency and a smooth user experience across all pages.

 My high-fidelity prototype provided a seamless mobile experience, beginning with a simple homepage.
 It then guides users through the individual folders and files, and the flow for creating, uploading, viewing, and editing documents.